h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_6_Quiz.md

 #### Task
 1. Define the violation measure for a training example based on KKT conditions
-2. Implement the "maximal violating pair" heuristic for selecting $(i, j)$
+2. Design the "maximal violating pair" heuristic for selecting $(i, j)$
 3. What happens if no violating pair can be found?
 4. Design an alternative selection strategy based on second-order information
 5. How does the selection strategy affect convergence speed?